All articles

 What about Common Crawl

-What I'd actually do this week
+What we'd actually do this week

-2. Log into Cloudflare and check the AI Scrapers toggle
+2. Log into Cloudflare and check the AI Scrapers toggle and custom WAF rules

-4. Ask ChatGPT, Perplexity, and Claude what they know about your brand
+4. Ask ChatGPT, Perplexity and Claude what they know about your brand

-8. Re-run the AI tool tests in a week to confirm citations come back
+7. Update robots.txt and Cloudflare WAF settings to match, then re-run the AI tool tests a week later to confirm citations come back